cuhklinlab/iPoLNG/README.md

 ``alpha_k``: The shape parameter for the inverse gamma distribution in the prior.
 The default value is ``1``.

 ``integrated_epochs``: The number of epochs to run in the stochastic variational inference algorithm for iPoLNG.
 The default value is ``3000``.
+You may adjust it according to the characteristics of the data.

 ``warmup_epochs``: The number of epochs to run in the stochastic variational inference algorithm for PoLNG (as a warm-up step).
 The default value is ``3000``.
+You may adjust it according to the characteristics of the data.

 ``lr``: The learning rate in the stochastic variational inference algorithm.
 The default value is ``0.1``.
 You may adjust it according to the characteristics of the data.
+If the data is quite sparse, the "lr" should be smaller, e.g. ``0.01`` or ``0.001``.

 ``seed``: The random seed used in the iPoLNG model.
 The default value is ``42``.